penpot/penpotqa/README.md

 Note 2: expected screenshots for Firefox represent headless mode.
 Since scrollbars are hidden in headless mode and there is no way to unhide them in Firefox (unlike Chrome) - screenshots comparison in headed Firefox mode may fail in a few tests.

+**4. Performance testing.**

+To exclude performance tests from the periodical regression test run the following scripts should be used:
+- for Chrome: `"test": "npx playwright test --project=chrome -gv 'PERF'"`
+- for Firefox: `"firefox": "npx playwright test --project=firefox -gv 'PERF'"`
+- for Webkit: `"webkit": "npx playwright test --project=webkit -gv 'PERF'"`

+**5. Running tests via GitHub Actions.**

+On _Settings > Environments_ page 2 environments were created: _PRE_ and _PRO_.
+For each environment the appropriate secrets were added:
+  - _LOGIN_EMAIL_ (email from your Penpot account, which is used for tests)
+  - _LOGIN_PWD_ (password from your Penpot account, which is used for tests)
+  - _BASE_URL_ (Penpot url)

+2 _.yml_ files were added into _.github/workflows_ directory with settings for environments:
+  - tests for _PRE_ env will be run by schedule: each Friday at 8:00 am UTC (and also it is possible to trigger them manually)
+  - tests for _PRO_ env will be run only by request and triggered manually

+**Note**:
+- The UTC time is used for schedule set up.
+- There may be a delay for start running tests by schedule.
+It will take nearly 5-15 minutes.

+There are 2 workflows on _Actions_ tab:
+- Penpot Regression Tests on PRO env
+- Penpot Regression Tests on PRE env

+To run workflow by request you need to open it from the left sidebar and click on _[Run workflow]_ > _[Run workflow]_.
+In a few seconds running should be start.

+**Tests run results:**

+When the run will be finished the appropriate marker will appear near the current workflow:
+- `green icon` - workflow has been passed
+- `red icon` - workflow has been failed

+It is possible to open workflows (both passed and failed) and look through the _Summary_ info:
+- Status
+- Total duration
+- Artifacts

+In _Artifacts_ section there will be a _'playwright-report.zip'_ file.
+It is possible to download it, extract and open _index.html_ file with the default playwright report.